giftpasay/giftpasay.github.io/_posts/2025-06-22-are-you-ready.md

 ## The Reality We Cannot Ignore

-Pastor Sael opened with heartfelt honesty to the GIFT family: 'I wish I could stand here this morning and say, “Everything is alright”...
-Unfortunately, that is not reality.'
+Pastor Sael opened with heartfelt honesty to the GIFT family: “I wish I could stand here this morning and say, ‘Everything is alright.’
+Unfortunately, that is not the reality.”

 The time for comfortable Christianity is over.
 We are living in the prophetic fulfillment of Jesus' end-time warnings, and the signs are undeniable.
 The urgency of the hour demands we ask ourselves: **"Are You Ready?"**